$2,588 pp (USD)

 Ngorongoro Crater

-Today you enjoy a full day of game viewing at the Ngorongoro Crater floor.
-Called the eighth wonder of the world, the crater won’t fail to take your breath away as you stand on the rim looking down a 10-mile wide crater floor with abundant wildlife.
-The Ngorongoro Crater is the largest unbroken volcanic caldera in the world covering approximately 260 sq km's with walls rising 600 meters from the crater floor.
-Before the Ngorongoro Volcano exploded and collapsed 2 million years ago, it was one of the world's tallest mountains.
-Now, it is home to more than 30,000 large mammals - mainly gazelle, buffalo, eland, hartebeest and warthog - and has the highest predator density in the world.
+Today you enjoy a full day of game viewing on the Ngorongoro Crater floor.
+Sometimes called the “Eighth Wonder of the World,” the crater won’t fail to take your breath away as you stand on the rim looking down at its 10-mile-wide floor filled with abundant wildlife.
+The Ngorongoro Crater is the largest unbroken volcanic caldera in the world, covering approximately 260 sq km, with walls rising 600 meters from its floor.
+Before the Ngorongoro Volcano exploded and collapsed two million years ago, it was one of the world’s tallest mountains.
+Now, it is home to more than 30,000 large mammals, mainly gazelle, buffalo, eland, hartebeest, and warthog, and has the highest predator density in the world.

 - Main Destination: